Partnering with National Church Planters

 Of course, our American missionaries play vital roles in these outreaches, but BIEM’s effective strategy places nationals in the forefront of the ministry, minimizing the American presence as much as possible.
 In this productive partnership, nationals assume leadership roles in the churches being established while American missionaries provide direction, training, accountability, and resources by serving as a link to an American support base interested in establishing indigenous churches.

-God has greatly blessed these efforts with over 100 new churches established and nearly 30 building programs undertaken.
+God has greatly blessed these efforts with over 100 new churches established and over 50 building programs undertaken.
 Many of these new churches have reached the goal of being 100% self-supporting.
 In turn, these new churches reach out to needy segments of society, which has expanded BIEM’s influence into orphanages, public schools, hospitals, and military bases.
-A ministry center for homeless children has been developed in Kyiv, Ukraine, as well as a Drug and Alcohol Rehabilitation Center in the Moscow area.
+In addition, Christian Drug and Alcohol Rehabilitation Centers have been opened in the Moscow area and in Western Ukraine.

 An approach that emphasizes training nationals and helping them to establish their own churches with a minimum American presence provides a number of benefits:

 - Nationals know their language and culture better than an American ever can.